-This guide provides an overview of the Bioconductor package edgeR for differential expression analyses of read counts arising from RNA-Seq, SAGE or similar technologies [20].
+This guide provides an overview of the Bioconductor package edgeR for differential expression analyses of read counts arising from RNA-Seq, SAGE or similar technologies [25].
 The package can be applied to any technology that produces read counts for genomic features.
-Of particular interest are summaries of short reads from massively parallel sequencing technologies such as IlluminaTM, 454 or ABI SOLiD applied to RNA-Seq, SAGE-Seq or ChIP-Seq experiments. edgeR provides statistical routines for assessing differential expression in RNA-Seq experiments or differential marking in ChIP-Seq experiments.
+Of particular interest are summaries of short reads from massively parallel sequencing technologies such as IlluminaTM, 454 or ABI SOLiD applied to RNA-Seq, SAGE-Seq or ChIP-Seq experiments and pooled shRNA-seq or CRISPR-Cas9 genetic screens. edgeR provides statistical routines for assessing differential expression in RNA-Seq experiments or differential marking in ChIP-Seq experiments.

-The package implements exact statistical methods for multigroup experiments developed by Robinson and Smyth [22, 23].
-It also implements statistical methods based on generalized linear models (glms), suitable for multifactor experiments of any complexity, developed by McCarthy et al. [13] and Lund et al. [11].
+The package implements exact statistical methods for multigroup experiments developed by Robinson and Smyth [27, 28].
+It also implements statistical methods based on generalized linear models (glms), suitable for multifactor experiments of any complexity, developed by McCarthy et al. [17], Lund et al. [15], Chen et al. [5] and Lun et al. [14].
 Sometimes we refer to the former exact methods as classic edgeR, and the latter as glm edgeR.
 However the two sets of methods are complementary and can often be combined in the course of a data analysis.
 Most of the glm functions can be identified by the letters "glm" as part of the function name.
+The glm functions can test for differential expression using either likelihood ratio tests[17, 5] or quasi-likelihood F-tests [15, 14].